26 Best Anti-Aging Foods

 Every so often, swap out coffee for green tea to give your teeth a break.
-According to a study in the Journal Of Preventative Medicine, regularly sipping on one cup of green tea per day can prevent tooth loss in older adults.
+According to a study in the Journal Of Preventive Medicine, regularly sipping on one cup of green tea per day can prevent tooth loss in older adults.
 The antioxidative ingredients in green tea—catechins—are known to kill mouth bacteria and prevent gum disease.
-One catch: For your mouth to benefit, you’ll have to go sugar-free.
+One catch: For your mouth to benefit, you'll have to go sugar-free.

 It might be the picked-over vegetable on party spreads or the unwanted garnish to your basket of wings, but celery has its benefits.
 Its high water content and stringy texture help it act like a toothbrush, scraping leftover food and bacteria from your teeth.